tjakubiec218/CS1632_Spring2021/deliverables/2/README.md

     ```
     bash runGame.sh
     ```
     When you run it without any modification, you will suffer an exception and crash.
 That is of course because you have not completed implementing CoffeeMakerQuestImpl.java!
+When you are done implementing, you should get identical behavior as running the original jar file:
+    ```
+    jar -jar coffeemaker.jar
+    ```

 1. To run the JUnit tests on CoffeeMakerQuestImpl, for Windows:
     ```